 Figure 11 displays the age distributions for three-year recidivists on each of the three measures, along with the overall cohort age distribution for comparison.
 For the rearrest measure, recidivists tended to be younger compared to the overall cohort.
-In particular, individuals aged 20 to 34 comprised 55.9% of those rearrested, compared to 48.2% in the full cohort.
-For recommitment, these same percentages were nearly identical.
-The pattern was even more mixed for the return to prison measure.
+In particular, individuals aged 20 to 34 comprised 54.1% of those rearrested, compared to 47.7% in the full cohort.
+For recommitment, 56.4% of those recommitted were in this age group.
+This percentage for the return to prison measure was even higher (64.5%).